vb2007/2022-23-ikt-4/README.md

-# Project of the 2022-23th school year, made for "IKT Teamwork" subject
+# 4th project of the 2022-23th school year, made for "IKT Teamwork" subject

 ## Archived project